Brevara Notes Built for Therapists

 Set your discipline once

 Choose OT, COTA, PT, or PTA at signup.
-Brevara locks it in and automatically scopes every note to your discipline—correct terminology, supervision rules, and billing codes included.
+Brevara locks it in and automatically scopes every note to your discipline—terminology, supervision rules, and billing codes included.

 Copy, paste, and submit

 Get a complete professional note with CPT codes and units calculated.
-Copy it, paste it into your EHR, and submit your note.
+Copy it, paste it into your electronic health record (EHR), and submit.

 Everything you need.
 Nothing you don’t.